 Community Land Trust Network

-This grant contributes to the ongoing work of the Community Land Trust Network.
-It will support the organisation to influence decision-makers; support its members; and work to secure adequate funding for community-led housing projects across England and Wales.
+This grant contributes to the ongoing work of the Community Land Trust Network, supporting the organisation to influence decision-makers, assist its members, and work to secure adequate funding for community-led housing projects.

 Why we are funding this project

-To support the national infrastructure required to allow the community-led housing sector to grow at scale.
+To support the national infrastructure required to allow the community-led housing sector to grow at scale and ultimately provide more affordable housing.

-This funding contributes to the core funding of the Community Land Trust Network over three years, ensuring that its work in empowering community land trusts, as well as community-led housing more widely, can continue.
-Importantly, the funding will also support the lobbying work that the network engages in with government.
+This funding contributes to the core funding of the Community Land Trust Network over five years, ensuring that its work in empowering community land trusts, as well as community-led housing more widely, can continue.
+Importantly, the funding will also support the government-lobbying work the network engages in.

-The funded work of the Community Land Trust Network falls into six separate areas, these are:
+The funded work of the Community Land Trust Network falls into six separate areas:

 - Developing and progressing an advocacy strategy